Undivided Resources

 Sometimes, districts will dismiss relative areas of strength as “splinter skills,” or abilities in a specific area that do not generalize into other areas.
 In this instance, even if the child cannot generalize their skill to other areas, they can still have an area of strength to help build self-confidence, make connections with others who also have that skill, and be recognized and celebrated for that skill.
 (Check out our article on strength-based IEPs to learn more about how important it is to approach the whole IEP process with our kids’ strengths in mind.)

-Undivided’s Education Advocate Lisa Carey has this advice when it comes to reviewing assessments: “When you're reviewing an assessment, the first thing I always ask a parent is, does this feel like your kid?
+Undivided’s Non-Attorney Education Advocate Lisa M. Carey has this advice when it comes to reviewing assessments: “When you're reviewing an assessment, the first thing I always ask a parent is, does this feel like your kid?
 Was there anything surprising?
 Were you shocked?
 Were you surprised?
 As you're going through it, if you have questions on the assessment, I always say put questions in the margins right next to where it came up, so when they're going through the assessment during the IEP meeting, you remember the question at the right time when the report is reviewed.”

-Understanding standardized test scores
+Understanding standardized norm-referenced test scores

 Dr. Pelangka warns against school districts using test scores as justification for placing your child in a more restrictive learning environment.
 She says, “Test scores alone cannot be used to dictate placement.”